 Our distribution strategy focuses primarily on developing and increasing the productivity of our indirect distribution channels through resellers and distributors.
 If we fail to develop and cultivate relationships with significant resellers, or if these resellers are not successful in their sales efforts, sales of our products may decrease and our operating results would suffer.
 Many of our resellers also sell products from other vendors that compete with our products.
-We cannot assure you that we will be able to enter into additional distribution agreements or that we will be able to successfully manage our distribution channels.
+We are developing a two-tier distribution structure in Europe and the United States.
+The success of this structure depends upon our ability to enter into agreements with numerous resellers and stocking distributors.
+We have entered into two-tier distribution agreements; however, we cannot assure you that we will be able to enter into additional distribution agreements or that we will be able to successfully manage the transition of resellers to a two-tier distribution channel.
 Our failure to do any of these could limit our ability to grow or sustain revenue.
 In addition, our operating results will likely fluctuate significantly depending on the timing and amount of orders from our resellers.
 We cannot assure you that our resellers will continue to market or sell our products effectively or continue to devote the resources necessary to provide us with effective sales, marketing and technical support.